Femi Fani-Kayode: Fani-Kayode discharged and acquitted of money laundering charges

+4 years later, on 4 February 2025, he was discharged and acquitted on all counts by Hon.
+Justice Olubunmi Abike-Fadipe.

 Poems and essays

 In November 2009, before Yar'Adua fell ill, Fani-Kayode wrote a poem titled "I Stand and I Fight".
 In this poem, he described Yar'Adua as a "sickly tyrant with an amalekite foundation" and he predicted that "his end would soon come".
 Fani-Kayode wrote other poems over the last few years.